ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 1. Is of known 2D size, less than or equal to the size of the `image`.
 There is no restriction on the 2D size of the layer, though the values must be integers.
 2. Is placed at a properly oriented [x,y] offset from the `image` origin.
 The offset values must be integers, but there is no other restriction on their value.
 3. Must contain one or more value channels.
-4. May contain an optional `shadow` channel
+4. May contain an optional `shadow` channel.
+This contains information about the lighting at a value.
-5. May contain an optional `depth` channel
+5. May contain an optional `depth` channel.
+This contains information about the depth of a value in image space.
+Values are in the range [0.0, 1.0], where 0.0 is the closest, and 1.0 is the farthest.
-6. May contain an optional `mask` channel
+6. May contain an optional `mask` channel.
+This contains information about which values in the layer are 'valid' or 'invalid'.
+A valid value should be used in rendering, while an invalid value should not.
+Values default to boolean, with 1 meaning valid, and 0 meaning invalid.
+This specification does not define values if the producer overrides the type of the mask layer to be anything other than boolean.

 A **channel** is a set of values.
 A channel: